Bleeding Kansas: Summer of 1856

 The violence continued to increase.
 John Brown led his sons and other followers to plan the murder of settlers who spoke in favor of slavery.
 At a proslavery settlement at Pottawatomie Creek on the night of May 24, the group seized five proslavery men from their homes and hacked them to death with broadswords.
 Brown and his men escaped and began plotting a full-scale slave insurrection to take place at Harpers Ferry, Virginia, with financial support from Boston abolitionists.

 The proslavery territorial government, serving under President Pierce, had been relocated to Lecompton.
 In April 1856, a congressional committee arrived there to investigate voting fraud.
 The committee found that non-Kansas residents had illegally voted in the election, resulting in the proslavery government.
 President Pierce refused recognition of its findings and continued to authorize the proslavery legislature, which the Free State people called the "Bogus Legislature".

 On July 4, 1856, proclamations of President Pierce led to nearly 500 U.S. Army troops arriving in Topeka from Fort Leavenworth and Fort Riley.
 With their cannons pointed at Constitution Hall and the long fuses lit, Colonel E.V.
-Sumner, cousin to the senator of the same name beaten on the Senate floor, ordered the dispersal of the Free State Legislature.
+Sumner, cousin to the senator of the same name who was beaten on the Senate floor, ordered the dispersal of the Free State Legislature.

 In August 1856, thousands of proslavery men formed into armies and marched into Kansas.
 That month, Brown and several of his followers engaged 400 proslavery soldiers in the Battle of Osawatomie.
 The hostilities raged for another two months until Brown departed the Kansas Territory, and a new territorial governor, John W. Geary, took office and managed to prevail upon both sides for peace.

 1857–1861

+The violent outbreaks affected even building designs: in 1857, farmer Johan H. Eggert built a two-story limestone farmhouse in Douglas County outfitted so it could be defended against attackers, having been previously the victim of pro-southern raids.
+Gun-loops were built into the first floor walls to enable the occupants to defend themselves against attack.

 This was followed by a fragile peace broken by intermittent violent outbreaks for two more years.
 The last major outbreak of violence was touched off by the Marais des Cygnes massacre in 1858, in which Border Ruffians killed five Free State men.
-In the so-called Battle of the Spurs, in January, 1859, John Brown led escaped slaves through a proslavery ambush en route to freedom via Nebraska and Iowa; not a shot was fired.
+In the so-called Battle of the Spurs, in January 1859, John Brown led escaped slaves through a proslavery ambush en route to freedom via Nebraska and Iowa; not a shot was fired.
 About 56 people, though, died in Bleeding Kansas by the time the violence ended in 1859.

 There were still ongoing acts of violence even after Kansas adopted a free state constitution in 1859.
 In 1860, the Indian agent Col. Cowan and sixty United States dragoons burned down many free state supporting settlers' homes, while sparing settlers who came from the South or supported slavery.